What are common underwater sounds?

 Some sounds are present more or less everywhere in the ocean all of the time.
 The background sound in the ocean is called ambient noise.
 The primary sources of ambient noise can be categorized by the frequency of the sound.

 In the frequency range of 20-500 Hz, ambient noise is primarily due to noise generated by distant shipping.
 Even after removing any noise generated by ships close to the receiver, distant ships can be detected.
 The amount of noise is greater in regions with heavy shipping traffic.
-There tend to be fewer ships in the southern hemisphere, and low-frequency ambient noise levels are substantially lower as a result.
-Noise generated by shipping has increased as the number of ships on the high seas has increased .
+There tend to be fewer ships in the southern hemisphere, and low-frequency ambient noise levels are generally at least 10 dB lower as a result.
+Noise generated by shipping has increased as the number of ships on the high seas has increased.

 In the frequency range of 500-100,000 Hz, ambient noise is mostly due to spray and bubbles associated with breaking waves.
 It increases with increasing wind speed.